“There shall be eternal summer in the grateful heart.”

 This year, Thanksgiving will come in November, the holidays in December and the New Year in January.
 Of course, this is always the case, but if we are not prepared, somehow it slips up on most of us every year.
 Use the dog days to plan the roll out of all your giving season tasks.
 Then, when the weather cools and the first chill of autumn hits, you won’t be surprised.
 You’ll be ready.

-To learn what Hartsook can do for your organization, contact us
+To learn whAt Kinetic can do for your organization, contact us

 November 6-8, 2019